mautic/developer-documentation-new/docs/rest_api/api_intro.rst

 If your API service supports multiple Mautic versions with different features, you need to verify the Mautic version you're communicating with.
 Since Mautic ``2.4.0``, the version number appears in all API response headers under the name ``Mautic-Version``.

-You can retrieve the Mautic version using the Mautic PHP API library:
+You can retrieve the Mautic version using the Mautic API library:

 .. code-block:: text